dustinspecker/dustinspecker.com/content/posts/three-git-tips-rebasing-quicker.md

 So we just learned about `git commit --fixup REF`, and we start using it.
 During interactive rebases, it's clear to us which commits we need to apply fixup commits to.

-When we run `git rebase --interactive`, when we see a list like this:
+When we run `git rebase --interactive`, we see a list like this:

 ```
 pick a06d62e feat(archetype): set date/lastmod to noon